cypress-io/cypress-documentation/source/guides/guides/debugging.md

 })
 ```

-Note: You can inspect the web application, the DOM, the network, the storage after each command to make sure everything happens as expected.
+This allows you to inspect the web application, the DOM, the network, and any storage after each command to make sure everything happens as expected.

 ## Print DEBUG logs

 Cypress is built using the {% url 'debug' https://github.com/visionmedia/debug %} module.
-That means you can receive helpful debugging output by running Cypress with this turned on. **Note:** you should see a LOT of messages when running with `DEBUG=...` setting.
+That means you can receive helpful debugging output by running Cypress with this turned on. **Note:** you will see a LOT of messages when running with `DEBUG=...` setting.

 **On Mac or Linux:**